-Once a poll is added to interactive media, it becomes a polling question.
-You can edit the polling question to be specific to the media it is in without affecting the original poll used to create it.
+Once a poll is added to a video, it becomes an embedded poll.
+You can edit the poll to be specific to the media it is in without affecting the original poll used to create it.

 - Creating a Multiple Choice Activity